About

 BA (Hons) DipArch ARB

 Richard is an architect and Director of General Office.
-Prior to founding GO, Richard worked at OMA in Rotterdam, Scout in Philadelphia and East in London.
+Prior to founding General Office, Richard worked at OMA in Rotterdam, Scout in Philadelphia and East in London.

-During his 15 years at East, Richard led a range of architecture, landscape and urban design projects for public and private clients, across a range of scale and workstages.
+With over 15years experience he has led a broad range of architecture, landscape and urban design projects for public and private clients, across a range of scale and workstages.
 His work at East focused on projects that combine architecture and public realm in a single commission.
-In recent years he was especially involved in designing large-scale residential schemes.

-During 2015-17, he took sabbatical from East to work on a large-scale reuse project in Philadelphia.
-Emma and Richard were co-Design Directors of the project, which converted a 31,000m2 decommissioned vocational college in the south of the city as affordable workspace with community, leisure and recreational facilities.
+This experience was invaluable to Emma and Richard’s work on BOK in Philadelphia where they worked in-house with the building’s developer.
 Their work spanned from brief-development to the delivery of key spaces over a two-year period, and established a clear strategy for works continued after their departure.

 Contact

-We are very interested in hearing from potential clients and/or collaborators.
-Please get in touch for a conversation:
+We are always interested in new opportunities and hearing from potential clients and/or collaborators.
+If you would like to talk more please get in touch.